The Green Room Charitable Trust

 Overview

 The Green Room Charitable Trust was registered as charity 1134766 and operates as an independent non-profit foundation based in Guildford.
 The trust exists primarily to make grants to UK registered charities and receives its funding mostly through payroll donations.
-With total income of £1,386,252 in 2024 and charitable expenditure focused on supporting organizations working in human rights, global poverty, social enterprises, and environmental sustainability, the trust emphasizes funding charities with sustainable business models that harness volunteering and promote the empowerment of women.
+With total income of £1,386,252 in 2024 and charitable expenditure focused on supporting organisations working in human rights, global poverty, social enterprises, and environmental sustainability, the trust emphasises funding charities with sustainable business models that harness volunteering and promote the empowerment of women.
 The charity is managed by three trustees who receive no remuneration, and operates throughout England and Wales.

 Funding Priorities